openeuropa/oe_content/README.md

 # OpenEuropa Content

+**This component is in active development.
+It is not ready to be used.**

 This is a Drupal module that contains the European Commission corporate entity types.

 The main entity type is the RDF Entity which has the following bundles: